richardhenyash/artofnht/README.md

 * #7C7B7C - medium grey</div>
 * #2F4858 - dark grey/blue</div>

-After the home and gallery pages were constructed for review by the client using the chosen colour pallete chosen, an optional "dark mode" theme was created by the developer, using grey and dark colours for the background and functional elemnts of the website.
+After the home and gallery pages were constructed for review by the client using the colour pallete initially chosen, an optional "dark mode" theme was created by the developer, using grey and dark colours for the background and functional elemnts of the website.
 The client and developer both preferred the "dark mode" theme, as we felt that this showcased the artist's content better and really made the artwork stand out, so this option was selected and developed further into the final website.
 The final colour pallete is shown below:
 <img src="./assets/wireframes/nht-color-dark.png" style="margin: 15px;">
 * White, used for highlighting</div>
 * #FAFAFA - slightly off white, used for headings, highlighting, text and carousel indicators</div>
-* #9A9793 - light grey used for navigation links and about page image outline</div>
+* #9A9793 - light grey, used for navigation links and about page image outline</div>
-* #404040 - dark grey used for block dividers, home page and gallery image outlines</div>
+* #404040 - dark grey, used for block dividers, home page and gallery image outlines</div>
-* #222831 - very dark grey used for background containers</div>
+* #222831 - very dark grey, used for background containers</div>
-* #D65A31 - red used for links on about page</div>
+* #D65A31 - red, used for links on about page</div>

 ## Technologies ##
 ### Languages ###